Musée régional de Vaudreuil-Soulanges: Exhibitions

-Two annual exhibition with historic context are since 2024 bilingual, French and English.
+The annual exhibitions with historic context are bilingual since 2024, and display all information in both French and English.

 In 2012, the museum inaugurated the Guy-Mauffette room, named in honor of the radio pioneer who contributed to preserving the museum’s building.
-In an other room, dedicated to philanthropist Monique Pilon, the museum is showing art exhibitions of local artists and art students.
-A second exhibition room in the old building is likewise dedicated to local art.
+A second room, dedicated to philanthropist Monique Pilon, shows art exhibitions of local artists and art students.
+Amother exhibition room in the original building is also dedicated to local art.